 However, the history of riots in this area is plentiful with Victorian Britain seeing its fair share.
 In 1886, Britain was in a deep recession, stuck in unemployment and poverty.
 A meeting arranged by the London United Workmen’s Committee to call for more support for the unemployed was somewhat hijacked by a small group of Social Democrats.

 This group called for an uprising of the common worker to overthrow the corrupt system as they saw it.
 A call many of the 20’000 strong crowd answered, and chaos descended.
 Now known as Black Monday or the West End Riots, looting, fire-raising, muggings and property damage took over as citizens marched through the streets.

 The message Simon Webb is portraying through Bombers, Rioters and Police Killers is an important one.
-The treatment of many crimes and criminal behaviours plaguing Britain today should be in perspective.
+The treatment of many crimes and criminal behaviors plaguing Britain today should be in perspective.
 Blaming a society fragmented due to poor parenting, a lack of values and youth having no purpose and engaging in mindless violence, while influential, are not necessarily the full picture.

 Crime is not being experienced in modern-day Britain without precedent, and the Victorian era is a prime place to look for that pattern.
 Many will be surprised at the parallels between Victorian Britain and Britain today shown in this book.